dennislwm/examprep-az900/pages/identity-governance-privacy-compliance.md

 * **Something the user has**: e.g. code sent to the user's mobile phone
 * **Something the user is**: typically some sort of biometric property, such as fingerprint or face scan

-Azure AD provides MFA authentication capabilities during sign-in via the Microsoft Authenticator app, phone call, or SMS code.
+Azure AD provides MFA authentication capabilities during sign-in:

+* Call to phone: places an automated voice call.
+* Text message to phone: sends a text message that contains a verification code.
+* Notification or verification code through mobile app: sends a push notification or a verification code through the Microsoft Authentication app.

 #### Conditional Access